AndPerCast/DeepPantry/README.md

 container.
 For example:

 > You need to exert sudo priviledges if you are not a member of [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

+> Make sure that you have plugged your camera to the Jetson and it points to<br>
+> the right place.

 ```bash
   pwd